5 Most Important Places to See When in Singapore

 This Universal Studios theme park perhaps is the main reason why Malaysians would sacrifice exorbitant exchange rate to come into Singapore.

 This Sentosa Island attraction has 7 themed areas -- from Mummy Returns to Transformers, with gentle rides for kids right up to voice vanishing Transformers 3D.

 Crowds here are perpetually large.
 In fact, because queing takes a few hours, most people opt to buy their tickets online.

 Make sure you allocate a day for this park.
-Although most of your time will be spend waiting in the queue, the USS is considered a worthy place to spend your whole day.
+Although most of your time will be spend waiting in the queue, the USS is considered one of the best Southeast Asian themepark to spend your whole day.

 4. Gardens by The Bay

 Like any other countries in the South East Asian region, Singapore is proud of its flowers and native plants.